zeromodsix/labone/README.md

   * http://www.puzzlers.org/pub/wordlists/mbsingle.txt
   * http://www.math.sjsu.edu/~foster/dictionary.txt

 * **Report issues**, if any, in the following link: https://github.com/zeromodsix/labone/issues.
 * Comments regarding speed, size, memory, etc. are appreciated.
-* Report issues, if any, in the following link https://github.com/zeromodsix/labone/issues.
-* Comments regarding speed, size, memory, etc. are appreciated.
+(For very large files, this procedure may turn out to be very difficult.)

 * To ease out the testing process, there is **a shell script** `combineall.sh` which will copy contents of all the text files inside the `/files` directory to a single text file `all.txt`.
 To test, whether the output of the program is correct, open the file `all.txt` (after running the command `sh combineall.sh`).
 Then use your text editor to run a search and cross-check if the counts match.